TheBromo/tower-defense/README.md

     ...
 ```

-`getSprite()` returns the Image which should be displayed of the whole set an is incremented if the interval was passed.
+`getSprite()` returns the image which should be displayed of the whole set and is incremented, if an interval was passed.

 **Example sprite of enemy walking**